cultofmetatron/omega_inventory_tracker/README.md

 # Inventory

+An example set of code for an omega pricing api

 Task
 Create an application that will track pricing information for products.
 Product price information will be fetched from an external API, "Omega Pricing Inc." a fictitious company and API, and stored in your application.